-Creative collaboration is deeply humane, egalitarian partner dancing: no sub/dom.
+Creative collaboration fosters connection: it's deeply humane, egalitarian partner dancing.
 You share power and creative control equally with your partner.
-Neither of you is in charge; the music's in charge.
-This approach makes your dancing nonviolent; having to be in control all the time is a form of violence, a patriarchal holdover from partner dancing's past.
+Neither partner is in charge; you can't connect if someone's the boss.
+Instead, the music's in charge and you work & play together to follow the music.
 Creative collaboration is the evolution of partner dancing: more generous, kinder, more egalitarian and humane; more musical and thus more delicious.
 There are three key elements:

 Collaborative leading and following strips away the sexist and paternalistic trappings that much of partner dancing still carries with it from the past: autocratic leading that expects obedient following; unequal power sharing.
 Collaborative leading and following is a way to reengineer our inheritance from the past, the moves and technique and profound understanding of how bodies can move together, keeping all that's useful and leaving behind the crap.
 Collaborative partner dancers learn both parts as a matter of course.